AlexAegis/dotfiles/presets/readme.md

 # Presets

-Presets define a set of modules to be installed using `dot`
+Presets define a set of modules to be installed using `pont`

 The presets folder will be recursively searched through for `*.preset` files